-

-MLS Transfers: Every Designated Player signing and major deal so far
+MLS Transfers: Every Designated Player signing and major deal in 2026

-MLS has made a handful of changes to its notoriously restrictive roster rules.
+Ahead of the 2026 season, MLS made a handful of changes to its notoriously restrictive roster rules.
 There is now more budget flexibility for teams who decide to spend on under-22 players, and there are no longer limits on cash transfers.

-The implementation of cash transfers has led to some intriguing deals within the league over the past 12 months, and this offseason has been no exception.
+The implementation of cash transfers has led to some intriguing deals within the league over the past 12 months, and this offseason was no exception.
 Plus, the primary transfer window no longer runs until the end of April.

 Instead, the secondary transfer window in the summer now stretches to September, which means it aligns with the European summer transfer window.
 That is a key change with MLS set to move to an August-May season in 2027, which will help the league further align with Europe's schedule.

-Below, FootballTransfers has listed every Designated Player (DP) signing and major deal in MLS as of January 27.
+Below, FootballTransfers has listed every Designated Player (underlined) signing and major deal in MLS in 2026.

 Rodrigo de Paul: Atletico Madrid to Inter Miami - €15m